 The Board has a strong mix of expertise, experience and leadership which aids good corporate governance and business practices.

-- The Board is led by Executive Chairman, Mr. Edward Alexander who brings a wealth of experience in IT, and a deep knowledge of the industry and business environment in which the company operates.
+The Board is led by Executive Chairman, Mr. Edward Alexander who brings a wealth of experience in IT, and a wide knowledge the industry and business environment in which the company operates.

-- Mr. Thomas Chin is a Non-Executive Director with diverse experience in Accounting & Finance, Acquisitions and Divestments in the technology sector in both Jamaica and Canada.
+Mr. Thomas Chin is a Non-Executive Director with diversified experiences in Accounting & Finance, Acquisitions and Divestitures in the technology sector in both Jamaica and Canada.

-- Executive Directors are Mr. Edward Alexander, Chairman, Mr. Christopher Reckord, CEO, Mr. Norman Chen, Director of Technical Services and Mr. Hugh Allen, Connectivity & Network Manager.
-All have significant experience in business, technology, marketing & sales, and operations in information technology companies.
+Executive Directors are Mr. Edward Alexander, Chairman, Mr. Hugh Allen, Assistant Director of Technical Services, Mr. Christopher Reckord, Chief Executive Officer and Mr. Norman Chen, Director of Technical Services.
+Combined, they have significant experience in business, technology, marketing & sales, and operations in information technology companies.

 Board & Executive Compensation